optimizely/java-sdk/core-api/README.md

 ## NotificationCenter
 The [`NotificationCenter`](https://github.com/optimizely/java-sdk/blob/master/core-api/src/main/java/com/optimizely/ab/notification/NotificationCenter.java)
 is the centralized component for subscribing to notifications from the SDK.
-Subscribers must implement the `NotificationHandler<T>` interface and are registered via `NotificationCenter#addNotificationHandler`.
-Notifications are currently sent synchronously, so be sure that implementations do not block unnecessarily.
+Subscribers must implement the `NotificationHandler<T>` interface and are registered via `NotificationCenterxaddNotificationHandler`.
+Note that notifications are called synchronously and have the potential to block the main thread.

 ## ProjectConfig
 The [`ProjectConfig`](https://github.com/optimizely/java-sdk/blob/master/core-api/src/main/java/com/optimizely/ab/config/ProjectConfig.java)